QianrenLi/qianrenli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am currently pursuing the M.S degree of Electronic and Electrical Engineering at Southern University of Science and Technology (SUSTech) supervised under [Rui Wang](http://lasso.eee.sustech.edu.cn/).
-I received the B.S. degree in Communication Engineering from SUSTech in 2022.
-My research interests lie in the general area of wireless communication and optimization, especially in machine-learning-enabled communication systems (with implementation).
-Currently, I'm working on optimization in WiFi systems and edge computing system.
+I am currently an M.S. candidate in Electronic and Electrical Engineering at Southern University of Science and Technology (SUSTech), working under the supervision of Professor [Rui Wang](http://lasso.eee.sustech.edu.cn/).
+I received my B.S. degree in Communication Engineering from SUSTech in 2022.
+My research focuses on the intersection of wireless communication, optimization and machine learning, particularly the development and implementation of machine-learning-enabled communication systems.
+My current projects involve optimization in WiFi systems and edge computing environments.

 # 📚 Skills #